pythonquick/innernet-blog/content/posts/ember/ember-in-2018.md

-There is also the [Ember Disuss forum](https://discuss.emberjs.com/) which is used but pnot as actively as the Ember Community Slack.
+There is also the [Ember Disuss forum](https://discuss.emberjs.com/) which is used but not as actively as the Ember Community Slack.
 I think the Ember Discuss forum is great for posting longer content threads, whereas Slack excels at quick and interactive exchanges with the community.